 Proposition 65

-Proposition 65 requires the state to maintain and update a list of chemicals known to the state to cause cancer or reproductive toxicity.
+Proposition 65 requires the state to maintain and update the list of chemicals subject to the law’s requirements.

 Questions about Proposition 65?
-Check our Frequently asked Questions page or visit our Proposition 65 Warnings website
+Visit our Proposition 65 Warnings website.

 About Proposition 65